Haaland to Man City transfer: Everything in place to sign Borussia Dortmund star but release clause yet to be activated | Goal.com

 It is understood that personal terms have been agreed and City only need to trigger the €75 million (£63m/$81m) release clause.

-Real Madrid, Barcelona and Bayern Munich were all linked with the Norwegian international but he will move to the Etihad Stadium where his father Alfie played in the early 2000s.
+Real Madrid, Barcelona and Bayern Munich were all linked with the Norwegian international but he will move to the Manchester side, where his father Alfie played in the early 2000s.

 Editors' Picks